manikantag/temenos-SCALE2020/An Introduction to Quantum Visualizer for Multiexperience App Development/README.md

 3. Documentation link to get started - https://basecamp.temenos.com/s/getting-started

-4. Download starter package for the exercise - XXX
+4. Download starter package for the exercise - TemenosBankExport.zip / DonutChartExport.zip & SCALE_import.zip

 5. Create a Temenos Fabric account if you are not a registered developer using https://manage.kony.com/registration.